rjleveque/shoaling_paper_figures/README.md

 Code to accompany the paper
 *Shoaling on Steep Continental Slopes: Relating Transmission and Reflection Coefficients to Green's Law*, by J. George, D.  I. Ketcheson, and R. J. LeVeque.

-Revised code for the revised paper submitted June, 2019.
+Revised code for the revised paper submitted June, 2019 and then revised again to improve Japan 2011 figures and submitted in August, 2019.

 The figures in the paper were generated using Clawpack Version 5.5.0, [DOI: 10.5281/zenodo.1405834](https://doi.org/10.5281/zenodo.1405834).
 See the [documentation](http://www.clawpack.org) for installation instructions.